 Nara + Inari Private Tour

-On this tour, we'll visit Nara, the first capital of Japan, and the Fushimi Inari Taisha Shinto sanctuary, featured in the film "Memoirs of a Geisha".
+On this tour, we'll visit Nara, the first capital of Japan, and the Fushimi Inari Taisha Shinto sanctuary, known for its appearance in "Memoirs of a Geisha".
 Itinerary.

 - 8 - 10 hours

-On this tour, we'll visit Nara, the first capital of Japan, and the Fushimi Inari Taisha Shinto sanctuary, featured in the film "Memoirs of a Geisha".
+On this tour, we'll visit Nara, the first capital of Japan, and the Fushimi Inari Taisha Shinto sanctuary, known for its appearance in "Memoirs of a Geisha".

 Itinerary